bhcopeland/lava-remote-worker/README.md

 # Lava remote worker

-This is a quickand simple way to bring up a lava remote worker.
+This is a quick and simple way to bring up a lava remote worker.
 It brings up Kisscache and Lava dispatcher (only).

 Works under all arches.
 This then allows users to add a remote worker easily.